-- The Drury Enactus Team (formerly SIFE) members represent 23 academic disciplines on campus and have held a consistent grade point average (GPA) of 3.71 on a four-point scale.
-Housed in the Breech School of Business, Drury Enactus conducts approximately 20 projects each year to empower others locally, regionally and around the world to realize their dreams by applying concepts of free enterprise to improve their quality of life and standard of living.
+- The Drury Enactus Team (formerly SIFE) members represent 15 academic disciplines on campus and maintain consistently high academic performance in their fields.
+Housed in the Breech School of Business, Drury Enactus conducts approximately 15 projects each year to empower others locally, regionally and around the world to realize their dreams by applying concepts of free enterprise to improve their quality of life and standard of living.

 - In 2001 and 2003, they went on to win the World Cup.

 - In 2011 and 2012 the Drury team made it to the semifinal round.

 - Drury's elementary education program is nationally recognized by the Association of Childhood Education International as an exemplary program.

 - Drury is collaborating with Missouri State University, Evangel University, and Baptist Bible College in a nationally recognized pilot project for the Council for the Accreditation of Educator Preparation (CAEP) Transformation Initiative called the Teacher Education Alliance (TEA.)
 The Teacher Education Alliance is recognized by CAEP as a program that has provided significant contributions to the field of education.
 The partnership is designed to train our best and brightest future teachers to work in high poverty urban settings and make a significant improvement in the academic success of those students.

 - Drury's education students work closely with our partner schools in practicum and methods courses as well as community projects to improve the lives of the children in our midtown community.

 - Drury has a partner school in Durgapur, India called the Hem Sheela Model school.
 Each year two student teachers travel to India to complete a portion of their student teaching.
 Hem Sheela is a K-12 school with an enrollment of 4,000 students.